usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/Case Study: Navigating Stakeholder and Decision-Making Challenges.md

 The exercise is broken down into five milestones to engage learners as they fully analyze the scenario while receiving feedback throughout the experience.
 This encourages learners to adjust their positions as they learn new information, gain additional insights, and further develop their approach.
 Their final proposed solution will be presented in a simple slide deck format and should reflect an innovative and creative approach that considers the needs of the stakeholders, the challenges and barriers presented, and the benefits gained.

 ## II.
-The Exercise
+The exercise

 ### Facilitator instructions

-- Prepare for Delivery
+- Prepare for delivery
     - Review the case study background information, key stakeholders, problem identification, data, and evidence carefully.
 Familiarize yourself with the potential solutions and challenges presented through the scenario.

 - Consider how you will distribute the case study exercise to learners.